-At Raynham Primary School, we understand that being two is lots of fun.
+At Raynham Primary School, we understand that being two is fun.
 We aim to ensure that the children begin to develop their independence by being supported in a nurturing environment.
-The transition from home to school can be terrifying for some children, and we work with parents and carers to ensure that everybody feels secure and confident as they begin their school journey.
+The transition from home to school can be overwhelming for some children, and we work with parents and carers to ensure that everybody feels secure and confident as they begin their school journey.

 We provide an enabling environment with many activities and opportunities to help develop children’s learning while encouraging them to explore, seek challenges and solve problems as they enjoy their day.

 The areas of learning have been organised into three prime areas of learning and four specific areas of learning.
 In Pre-School, we focus on developing the Prime Areas to ensure the children have a stable foundation for their school life.

 PRIME AREAS OF LEARNING: